studio1902/statamic-peak/docs/docs/getting-started/runtime-parser.md

 # Runtime parser

-If you want to migrate existing Peak sites to the runtime parser, know you usually only have to do two things:
+If you want to migrate existing Peak sites to the runtime parser, know you usually only have to do three things:

 ## Update your form field templates
 Change: